TARAZ: Persian Short-Answer Question Benchmark for Cultural Evaluation of Language Models: Introduction

 Few recent studies on the Persian language \cite{saffari2025iranian, moosavi2025percul} have explored incorporating cultural understanding in Multiple Choice Questions (MCQs) but recent research ~\cite{horbach2024llms} has shown that MCQ task assesses factual recall rather than conceptual understanding.
 Short-Answer Question (SAQ) tasks require free-form responses, providing a more direct probe of cultural and semantic understanding ~\cite{saffari2025iranian}.
 However, SAQ datasets and evaluation benchmarks that explicitly account for Persian cultural understanding remain limited.

-BLEnD~\cite{myung2024blend}, is the first benchmark on SAQ task that is multilingual covering 13 languages including Persian (known as Farsi), providing opportunity for further research.
+BLEnD~\cite{myung2024blend} is the first benchmark on SAQ task that is multilingual covering 13 languages including Persian (known as Farsi), providing opportunity for further research.
 Meanwhile, BLEnD suffers from culturally misaligned examples \cite{moosavi2025percul}.
 Their exact match evaluation metric cannot capture morphological Persian variations that express the same semantic content.
 For example, \textfarsi{نان} ("bread") versus \textfarsi{نون} ("bread," informal) are semantically identical but syntactically different.
-While some works employ LLM-based graders as an alternative, research demonstrates that these models exhibit instability, prompt sensitivity, and positional bias. ~\cite{wang2023llmrubric,goyal2025ember,roitman2024exam}.
+While some works employ LLM-based graders as an alternative, research demonstrates that these models exhibit instability, prompt sensitivity, and positional bias. ~\cite{luo2023,goyal2025ember,roitman2024exam}.

 To address these challenges, we present TARAZ, a comprehensive evaluation framework that assesses LLMs' cultural competence in Persian through short-answer questions task.
+Our contributions are:\footnote{Code, data, and evaluation are available at \href{https://github.com/Georgetown-IR-Lab/TARAZ/}{TARAZ}.}

-Our contributions are: \begin{itemize} \item ISN-SAQ and PerCul-SAQ: SAQ adaptation of the Iranian Social Norms (ISN) classification dataset~\cite{saffari2025iranian} and MCQ dataset \cite{moosavi2025percul}, transforming 1126 examples into culture-specific questions that test normative social behaviors across diverse environmental and demographic contexts
+\begin{itemize} \item ISN-SAQ and PerCul-SAQ: SAQ adaptation of the Iranian Social Norms (ISN) classification dataset~\cite{saffari2025iranian} and PerCul MCQ dataset \cite{moosavi2025percul}, transforming 1127 examples into culture-specific questions that test normative social behaviors across diverse environmental and demographic contexts.

 \item Persian-specific LLMs' responses postprocessing, handling morphological and numeric variation (textual, and symbolic forms across Persian/Arabic numeral systems) and conjunction-based segmentation.